 We make tens of thousands of choices over the course of our lives.
-The consequences of simple choices like what we eat, what we wear or what we watch on television usually aren’t consequential.
-But even these simple choices should be made with wisdom.
+The consequences of simple choices like what we eat, what we wear, or what we watch on television usually aren’t very, well, consequential, but even these simple choices should be made with wisdom.
 What we choose to eat may not be the healthiest choice for us.
 What we wear may not be the best choice for the weather or the occasion.
 What we choose to watch on television may not be worthwhile or uplifting.

 Some choices we make rise to the level of life or death, whether we recognize them as such or not.
 While choosing a red or blue pen is inconsequential, choosing to cut the red wire or the blue wire to diffuse a time bomb would be a matter of life or death.
-Of course, very few of us have to worry about diffusing a time bomb.
+(Of course, very few of us have to worry about diffusing a time bomb.)
 Hopefully, the “red or blue wire dilemma” is only an action movie trope for the actor’s make-believe scene.
-But all of us are given a real life or death decision to make.

-In the book of Deuteronomy, after the forty years of wandering in the wilderness, God through Moses renewed a special covenant made at Mount Sinai between the children of Israel and Himself.
-God presented Israel with a life or death choice.
+In the book of Deuteronomy, after forty years of Israel's wandering in the wilderness, God through Moses presented the nation with a life or death choice.
 He clearly told them that obedience will bring blessings and life, and disobedience will bring cursing and death.
-“See, I have set before you today life and good, death and evil, in that I command you today to love the Lord your God, to walk in His ways, and to keep His commandments, his statutes, and His judgments, that you may live… I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life that both you and your descendants may live….”
-(Deuteronomy 30:15–16, 19).
+“See, I have set before you today life and good, death and evil, in that I command you today to love the Lord your God, to walk in His ways, and to keep His commandments, His statutes, and His judgments, that you may live.… I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life that both you and your descendants may live” (Deuteronomy 30:15–16, 19).

-Our life and death decision is also about how we choose to live: the way leading to life, or the way leading to death.
+This life and death decision is also about how one chooses to live when truth is shown to them: the way leading to life, or the way leading to death.
 “For to be carnally minded is death, but to be spiritually minded is life and peace” (Romans 8:6).
-Or, as it is stated in the book of Proverbs: “As righteousness leads to life, so he who pursues evil pursues it to his own death” (Proverbs 11:19).
+Or, as it is stated in the book of Proverbs, “As righteousness leads to life, so he who pursues evil pursues it to his own death” (Proverbs 11:19).